-Firstly, bromelain may influence pain mediators, such as bradykinin.
+Moreover, bromelain has analgesic properties.
+It may influence pain mediators, such as bradykinin.
 Bradykinin is a compound released in the blood and plays an important role in chronic pain.
-Secondly, bromelain can reduce pain in athletes or elderly patients, due to its anti-inflammatory properties.
-Certainly, the main mechanism that bromelain in pineapple relieves us from pain, is due to the reduction of swelling.
+Moreover, bromelain reduce pain as it can reduce swelling.
+It can reduce pain in patients by 80%.

-As a rule of thumb, a dose of 400 mg was enough.
-Nevertheless, in most studies patients consumed 60-1890 mg of bromelain daily with great results (2).
+As a rule of thumb, a dose of 400 mg is enough.
+In most studies, patients consumed 60-1,890 mg of bromelain daily with great results (2).

 Bromelain speeds up wound healing